kristinathabet/Assignment5/README.md

 >
 ### 1. Kian's Scenario & Journey Map
 #### Why Kian is using this product
+> Kian biggest concern is gaining more followers on his social media apps.
+To do so, he decided that his birth name was not eye catching or creative enough, leading him to change his name to Kian.
+After making this switch about a year
 #### How Kian is using this product
 #### Kian's Journey Map